 In January 2013, the FASB issued ASU 2013-02, "Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income" (ASU 2013-02), an update to ASC Topic 220 - Comprehensive Income.
-The amendments require an entity to provide information about the amounts reclassified out of accumulated other comprehensive income (AOCI) by component.
+The amendments require an entity to provide information about the amounts reclassified out of accumulated other comprehensive income by component.
 The adoption of ASU 2013-02 on January 1, 2013 did not have an impact on the Group's financial position, results of operations or cash flows.

-Refer to "Note 19 - Accumulated other comprehensive income and additional share information" for further information.
 In June 2011, the FASB issued ASU 2011-05, "Presentation of Comprehensive Income" (ASU 2011-05), an update to ASC Topic 220 - Comprehensive Income.
 ASU 2011-05 provides the entity with an option to present total comprehensive income either in a single continuous statement or in two separate but consecutive statements.
 The adoption of ASU 2011-05 on January 1, 2012 did not have an impact on the Group's financial position, results of operations or cash flows.